gbaptista/ollama-ai/template.md

 end
 ```

-> _Hello!
-I'm Mario, a character from the popular video game series Super Mario Bros.
-My goal is to rescue Princess Peach from the evil Bowser and his minions, so we can live happily ever after in the Mushroom Kingdom! 🍄🐥_
->
-> _What brings you here?
-How can I help you on your journey?_
+> _Woah! *adjusts sunglasses* It's-a me, Mario! *winks* You must be a new friend I've-a met here in the Mushroom Kingdom. *tips top hat* What brings you to this neck of the woods?
+Maybe you're looking for-a some help on your adventure? *nods* Just let me know, and I'll do my best to-a assist ya! 😃_

 ##### tags: List Local Models